MiguelGarcia21/Client-Server-imp/README.md

 A lightweight, client-server network framework built in modern C++ using Boost.Asio.
 This project includes both client and server implementations, message serialization, a thread-safe queue system, and asynchronous communication primitives.
 Built to learn and experiment with networking concepts.

 ---
+## 🖥️ Design Goals:
+- Modularity: Code is structured in clearly separated components (client, server, messaging, threading, etc.).
+- Test-Driven Development (TDD): Key components are unit-tested using Google Test.
+- Continuous Improvement: The architecture allows easy extension, refactoring, and addition of new features.
+- Lifecycle-Oriented Documentation: This project simulates a real-world software development lifecycle (SDLC), starting from analysis of Software Requirements Specifications (SRS) and evolving into implementation and testing.

+---
 ## 🚀 Features

 - ✅ Asynchronous communication with Boost.Asio